Here you can find frequently asked questions and answers about web cleaning, sheet cleaning, and removal of contamination in manufacturing processes.

 - dust and particles in the production area that are attracted by the static charge of the moving web

-Web cleaning prevents these types of contamination that end up on final products.
-It prevents waste, poor printing quality and health risks for both workers and end-users.
+Web cleaning prevents contamination from ending up on your products.
+This avoids waste, poor print quality, and health risks for both employees and end-users.

 There are several web cleaning methods:

 - Non-contact web cleaning: web cleaning via strong airflows or corona.

 - Contact cleaning: web cleaning via mechanical forces.
 For instance, sticky polymer rollers, rotating or stationary brushes, moisture and even fire.

 Product and process parameters determine which web cleaning method is right for you.

 Web cleaning is necessary when dust and particles cause problems during processing or jeopardize quality or health.

 Think, for instance, about contamination during medicine or food packaging, or loss of quality during printing, laminating or coating.
 There is also the possibility of processes, such as digital printing, being disrupted because of contamination.

 The benefits of web cleaning depend on your production process, product and converting.